 Other fans throughout the stadium do not always go to the same level as the students do.
 Fans in and near the Tyser Tower are pretty quiet.
 Overall the fans are passionate but may tend to be more the clap politely types.

 The University of Maryland is not far from the Washington Beltway, but it is just far enough away that getting to the stadium is not too easy.
 U.S. 1 and University Boulevard are full of traffic lights and will be very full of traffic, even on non-game days

-The best bet is to pre-pay for a parking space through the University.
+The best bet is to pre-pay for a parking space through the university.
 The $17 price tag seems way too high but at least you will know where you are going ahead of time.
 A map to your space will be provided when you pre-purchase.
-The Terrapin Trail Garage is a personal favorite as it is relatively close to Byrd Stadium but still allows a quick way out of the area.
+The Terrapin Trail Garage is a personal favorite as it is relatively close to Maryland Stadium but still allows a quick way out of the area.

 You will see some fans park for free on the sides of nearby University Boulevard, but this is not recommended.
 To do this you would need to get there very early and frankly the road is too busy and dangerous to park there.

 Tickets can be had for a good value, depending on the opponent.
 Expect to pay more for the larger well known opponents of the Big Ten.
 Parking prices weigh down the rating as they are far too high for the location.

 Look for the "cemetery" of high ranked teams to lose to Maryland.
 It is located outside of the stadium, near the southeast corner where the opposing team buses often park.